usnistgov/BiometricEvaluation/README.md

 of RHEL/CentOS, Ubuntu, and OS X. The Framework repository contains a subset of NBIS that is built from the top-level makefile.
-However, if there is a need to use the _official_ NBIS, then the makefile in `common/src/libbiomeval` can changed to use that NBIS build.
+However, if there is a need to use the _official_ NBIS, then the makefile in `common/src/libbiomeval` can be changed to use that NBIS build.
 Biometric Evaluation Framework will look for NBIS to be installed at `/usr/local/nbis`.
 To build NBIS, [download the source](http://nist.gov/itl/iad/ig/nigos.cfm), and follow this basic build procedure: